MarkPflug/Sylvan.BuildTools.Resources/README.md

 	</ItemGroup>
 ```

-If the `Sql` folder contained a file named `select_user_data.sql` it would generate code roughly equivalent to the following:
+If the `Sql` folder contains a file named `select_user_data.sql` it would generate code roughly equivalent to the following:

 ```
 namespace ProjectRootNamespace {